patleman/patleman/README.md

-# Hi there, I'm Patanjali! :man_technologist:
+# Hi there, I'm Patanjali Maithani! :man_technologist:
 I am an aspiring robotics software engineer with a Master’s degree in Robotics from NYU Tandon School of Engineering and a Bachelor’s degree from Netaji Subhas Institute of Technology, Delhi University, India.

 Currently, I am working as a research intern at Gen Auto AI, a startup, where I design control laws for safety-critical autonomous systems.